aldostools/COBRA/485/README.md

 	- /dev_flash/webman/webftp_server.sprx
 	- /dev_flash/dragon/web.sprx

-[TheRouletteBoi]
+[TheRouletteBoi's changes]

+* PS3MAPI improvements:
 	- Added a better set process memory by using the function used to actually write to process, this will allow user to write to memory where writing permissions are disabled.
 	- Added ps3mapi_process_page_allocate this function will allocate memory into the eboot process allowing your to write/read/execute code into start_address parameter
 	- Added ps3mapi_get_process_module_segments which will get the name, module path, module segments, module start and module stop address all in one function
 	- Added ps3mapi_create_process_thread to create thread into the process, This is useful if you want to load a small function into the process without needed make and load a sprx module